Delay-rate tradeoff in ergodic interference alignment: New alignment schemes: JAP and JAP-B

 Another way to generate new alignment schemes is by time-sharing schemes designed for a smaller number of users.

 Call the NGJV, KWG, JAP and JAP-B schemes `parent schemes'.
-Given a parent scheme for the $m$-user network, we can modify for the any $n$-user network with $n>m$, giving what we call a `child scheme'.
+Given a parent scheme for an $m$-user network, we can modify the scheme for use in an $n$-user network for $n>m$, giving what we call a `child scheme'.

-Specifically, we use TDMA to split the network into $\binom nm$ subnetworks, each of which contains a unique collection of just $m < n$ of the users.
-Within each of these $m$-user subnetworks, a parent scheme is used, whilst the other $n-m$ transmitters remain silent.
+We use TDMA to split an $n$-user network into $\binom nm$ subnetworks, each of which contains a unique collection of just $m < n$ of the users.
+Within each of these $m$-user subnetworks, an $m$-user parent scheme is used, while the other $n-m$ transmitters remain silent.

-Such a child scheme clearly has the same delay exponent as the parent scheme, with the rate -- and thus the degrees of freedom -- reduced by a factor of $m/n$.
+An $m$-user child scheme has the same delay exponent as the $n$-user parent scheme, with the rate, and thus the degrees of freedom, reduced by a factor of $m/n$.
 So an $m$-user JAP-B scheme shared between $n$ users gives $\DOF = m/n(K+1)$.

-In particular, time-sharing the NGJV schemes for smaller networks gives a collection of schemes with a lower delay exponent $m^2 < n^2$ than the main NGJV scheme for a given number of users, reducing the degrees of freedom from $1/2$ to $m/2n$.
+In particular, a child scheme from parent NGJV schemes has a lower delay exponent $m^2 < n^2$ than the main NGJV scheme, reducing the degrees of freedom from $1/2$ to $m/2n$.
+As even this outperforms the KWG schemes, we regard this as the benchmark against which to compare our new JAP-B parent and child schemes.

-(We are not aware that the idea of time-sharing NGJV schemes has previously appeared in the literature.
-However, the idea seems simple enough that we regard this as the `current benchmark' against which we should compare our new schemes.)

-Interestingly, it seems that child schemes derived from time-sharing an NGJV-like $\JAPB([n])$ parent scheme are particularly effective, and very often performs better than other $\JAPB$ schemes.
-We discuss this point further in the next section.
+Child schemes derived from the $\JAPB(n)$ parent scheme are particularly effective, and usually perform better than other $\JAPB$ schemes, as we discuss in the next section.